-When an employer in the Asian catering industry wishes to hire a chef from outside the EU, he/she must apply for a combined work/residence permit (GVVA).
-In some situations, special conditions apply.
+An employer in the Asian catering industry who wants to hire a chef from outside the EU must apply for a combined work/residence permit (GVVA).
+In certain situations, specific conditions apply.

 The following cuisines fall within the Asian catering industry: Chinese, Indian, Indonesian, Japanese, Korean, Malay, Thai, Tibetan and Vietnamese.

-The special conditions mentioned above apply to non-EU chefs level 4-6: specialty chefs, sous-chefs, all-round cooks and head-cooks.
+The specific conditions mentioned above apply to non-EU chefs level 4-6: specialty chefs, sous-chefs, all-round cooks and head-cooks.

-In order to hire level 4-6 chefs from outside the EU, employers in the Asian catering industry are not required to first search for a suitable candidate in the Netherlands or another EU country.
-This is required for a regular GVVA application, a condition referred to as the labor market test.
+In order to hire level 4-6 chefs from outside the EU, employers in the Asian catering industry are not required to first search for a suitable candidate in the Netherlands or another EU country, as is the requirement for a regular GVVA application, where it is referred to as the labor market test.

-Asian employers are exempted from the labor market test if he/she guarantees acceptable labor conditions, among which a competitive salary, and meets the following conditions:
+Employers are exempted from the labor market test if they guarantee acceptable labor conditions, among which a competitive salary, and meet the following conditions: